Alessine/predicting_pirate_attack_success/README.md

 <!-- Approach -->
 ## Approach

-The systematic approach taken to solve the problem was as follows.
+The following approach taken to solve the problem:

 First, the data was cleaned (section 2 in the jupyter notebook), then some interesting visualizations were created (section 3) to explore the data set and see if there are any trends that are clearly visible.